ccochrane/emotionTranscripts/README.md

 (3) videoCodingInstrument.pdf - An image of the Qualtrics coding instrument for the video clips.

-(4) emotionInHansardQualtrics.csv - The raw output from the Qualtrics Survey Instrument (with an added Header)
+(4) emotionInHansard_December+20%2C+2018_14.52.csv - The raw output from the Qualtrics Survey Instrument, used by the Video Coders.